 Change

-Sometimes, change is gradual: the aging process, clutter filling a home, the degradation of relationships, the non-mending of something that hurt you.
+Sometimes, change is gradual: aging, clutter filling a home, the degradation of relationships, or the non-mending of something that hurt you.

-Sometimes change is wonderful, exciting, life-giving: being appreciated, a welcome new career, falling in love, grandchildren.
+Sometimes change is wonderful, exciting, and life-giving: being appreciated, a welcome new career, falling in love, and grandchildren.

 Each time change occurs,